Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

-Despite recent advances, the achieved \emph{oracle complexities}, which are measured in terms of \emph{function value and gradient evaluations} in this paper, remain inferior to the optimal complexity bounds of first-order methods in convex optimization.
-Particularly, it is well established that the complexity lower bound for smooth convex optimization is $\mathcal{O}(1/\sqrt{\varepsilon})$, which can be attained by Nesterov's accelerated gradient method~\citep{nesterov1983method, Nesterov2013gradient}.
+Despite recent advances, the achieved \emph{oracle complexities}, which are measured in terms of \emph{function value and gradient evaluations} in this paper, remain inferior to the lower bounds of first-order methods in convex optimization.
+Particularly, it is well-established that the lower complexity bound for smooth convex optimization is $\mathcal{O}(1/\sqrt{\varepsilon})$, which can be attained by Nesterov's accelerated gradient method~\citep{nesterov1983method}.
 However, standard studies in first-order methods typically assume the existence of an abstract convex set domain onto which projection operators have closed-form solutions.
 This assumption becomes impractical in scenarios involving nonlinear constraints, highlighting the greater challenges inherent in function-constrained optimization.

-To reduce oracle complexity in function-constrained optimization, it may be reasonable to consider trading off computational efficiency by employing stronger projection oracles. \citet[Sec 2.3.5]{nesterov2018lectures} described a new constrained minimization scheme that can achieve the optimal oracle complexity.
-Unlike standard first-order methods, this approach requires solving a structured quadratic-constrained quadratic program (QCQP) where the quadratic term has a diagonal structure:
+To further reduce oracle complexity, it seems reasonable to sacrifice computational efficiency by employing stronger projection oracles. \citet[Sec 2.3.5]{nesterov2018lectures} described a new constrained minimization scheme that can achieve the optimal oracle complexity.
+Unlike standard first-order methods, this approach requires solving a structured quadratically constrained quadratic program (QCQP) where the quadratic term has a diagonal structure:

 Later, \citet{boob2024level} introduced a feasible level-constrained first-order method that similarly solves a diagonal QCQP.
 They obtained the optimal oracle complexity to reach first-order stationary points in smooth nonconvex optimization and showed that the diagonal QCQP can often be efficiently solved using either first-order methods or customized interior point methods. \citet{zhang2022solving} proposed an accelerated constrained gradient descent (ACGD) method, which achieves the optimal oracle complexity bounds in smooth and strongly convex optimization while only solving a relatively easier diagonal quadratic program (QP):